armink-rtt-pkgs/EasyFlash/README.md

 ### 2.2 IAP

-The figure below shows the process of upgrade software through the console by IAP.
+The figure below shows the process of upgrading software through the console by IAP.
 It use this library comes with IAP function interface.
-Uses a serial port + Ymodem protocol mode.
+It uses a serial port + Ymodem protocol mode.
 You can also be achieved through CAN, 485, Ethernet bus to online upgrade.

 ![easy_flash_iap](https://raw.githubusercontent.com/armink/EasyFlash/master/docs/en/images/IapDemo.gif)

 ### 2.3 Log

-The following figure is the output log process through the console.
-The logs will save to flash at the same time.
-Then reboot the and read the logs from flash.
-At last will clean all logs which on flash.
+The following figure is the output of the log process through the console.
+The logs are saved to flash at real time.
+Then the board is rebooted and the logs back are read back from flash.
+At last logs will be erased.

 ![easy_flash_log](https://raw.githubusercontent.com/armink/EasyFlash/master/docs/en/images/LogDemo.gif)

 ## 3 Documents

-All documents is in the [`\docs\en\`](https://github.com/armink/EasyFlash/tree/master/docs/en) folder.
-Please **read the documents** before port and use it.
+All documents are in the [`\docs\en\`](https://github.com/armink/EasyFlash/tree/master/docs/en) folder.
+Please **read the documents** before porting it and using it.

 ## 4 License